What does it mean to really respect your husband?

 Today I want to tackle respect, because it’s something we hear a lot: women need unconditional love, and men need unconditional respect, and we wives ARE to respect our husbands.

-I’ve heard this love and respect dichotomy frequently, and many books explain this perspective well–like Love and Respect.
+I’ve heard this love and respect dichotomy frequently, and many books love to talk about this perspective –like Love and Respect.
 The problem is that while love can be freely given, respect as a whole is something that is earned.
 It isn’t something which is just automatically bestowed.
 Loving an unlovable person is something many of us do all the time.
 But loving an unlovable person doesn’t involve declaring that this unlovable person is somehow lovable; it involves loving them regardless and choosing to treat them well.

 To respect someone who is not worthy of respect is much trickier, because we think of respect not primarily as an action as much as it is a feeling.